Oxy8/nixos-config/README.md

 * SSH ed25519 key needs to be generated manually.

-* Password needs to be set manually using passwd.
+* Password needs to be set manually

 ---

 # Rebuild

-sudo nixos-rebuild boot --flake .#
+sudo nixos-rebuild boot --flake .#_hostname_

 ---